fidelsurtida/snake/README.md

   - Fixed snake head sprite detached on died state.
 Fixed item adding of score and balancing of spawn times.
 - May 10, 2024
   - Added partial UI Design for the Top 3 Leaderboard in the menu screen.
+- May 14, 2024
+  - Finished UI Design codes for the Top 3 Leaderboard in menu screen.
+Updated Designed by label.

 <br>
 <b>This project is currently under development.</b>